 Marc has been with Kids Kicking Cancer for 9 years in various positions.
 He is currently Chief Financial Officer and is responsible for the day-to-day business operations of Kids Kicking Cancer.
 Marc holds a degree in Business Administration with a major in Accounting from Wayne State University in Detroit, MI.
 Marc and his wife Miriam live in Oak Park, MI with their six children.

-Cindy Cohen holds a Master of Science in Child Life from Wheelock College in Boston, MA, with an undergraduate degree in Psychology from the University of Michigan.
-Cindy has also earned a Graduate Certificate in Nonprofit Management and Leadership from Lawrence Tech University.
-She is a Certified Child Life Specialist, and has worked in the field of pediatric healthcare for over 25 years, helping children and families understand and cope with illness, hospitalization and loss.
+Cindy is the Program Director of Kids Kicking Cancer.
+She holds a Master of Science in Child Life from Wheelock College in Boston, MA, a Graduate Certificate in Nonprofit Management and Leadership from Lawrence Tech University, and a Bachelor’s in Psychology from the University of Michigan.
+She is a Certified Child Life Specialist, directed a hospital Child Life Program for over 15 years, and worked in pediatric healthcare for over 25 years, helping children and families understand and cope with illness, hospitalization and loss.
+Cindy is co-author of three books to help children cope with parental illness or death.

 Master Plowden is a 6th degree Black Belt and a five-time martial arts world champion.
 He brings over 30 years of martial arts experience and teaching to the Kids Kicking Cancer family.
 Richard has a Bachelors’s degree in Public Administration from Grand Valley State University and is the owner of Plowden’s Championship Martial Arts.
 He serves as well as an Adjunct Instructor at the University of Michigan, Dearborn.